wp-plugins/akismet/readme.txt

 = 3.1.1 =

 * Improvements to the "Remove comment author URL" JavaScript
+* Include the pingback pre-check from the 2.6 branch.

 = 3.1 =
 *Release Date - 11th March, 2015*